samuelxu999/Microservices_dev/Services_dev/BlendCAC/README.md

-# BlendCAC
+# IndexAuth
-This docker image built on ethereum_baseimage  to act as blockchain node.
+This docker image built on ethereum_baseimage  to act as blockchain node to support CapAC access control microservices

 The overview of contents of project are: